durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_03_explore_cond_access.md

 1. Keep the browser page open, as you will in the subsequent tasks.

-## Task 2: Process of creating a conditional access policy in Azure AD.
+## Task 2: Process of creating a conditional access policy in Azure AD

  In this task, you will go through the process of creating a conditional access policy in Azure AD.